 59. Add an insert to shipped orders

-Adding a card or sheet of paper to orders that ship out is an ideal opportunity to capture attention from your new customers.
+Adding a card or sheet of paper to orders that ship out is an ideal opportunity to capture the attention from your new customers.
 It’s your chance to keep in contact after they received what they wanted.

 But if they’ve already received what they wanted, you’ve got to give a good reason to stay in contact.
 This is where you offer a percentage off their next order, exclusive access, or…maybe a chance to be featured in email, which leads me to my next point.